pantheon-systems/documentation/source/partials/additionalResources/lw4.md

-## More resources for Website Performance with Varnish, Redis, and New Relic
+## More resources for Website Performance with Varnish, Object Cache, and New Relic® Performance Monitoring

 Speed ahead to the next class!
 Sign up for workshop #5: [Going Live Best Practices](https://pantheon.io/live-workshops/going-live-best-practices).
 Or you could pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.

-- <Youtube src="4sW2K6-PQ3Q" title="Website Performance with Varnish, Redis, and New Relic" start="57" />
+- <Youtube src="4sW2K6-PQ3Q" title="Website Performance with Varnish, Pantheon Object Cache, and New Relic® Performance Monitoring" start="57" />

 ### Your Feedback Helps